Work in Development | April 3 - 14, 2017

 For over 27 years, Shannon has been creating groundbreaking choreographies of personal, political and cultural significance by exploring the social constructions that surround disabled bodies, and developing movement techniques that formulate virtuosic new mobilities.
 He also has a noted history of examining and experimenting with urban art forms through translating them into theatrical contexts, inventing audience solutions to protect them in their naturally occurring street environs and mixing them with circus arts.

-Touch Update will premiere at the Kelly Strayhorn Theater in Pittsburgh, PA in 2018.
+Touch Update premiered at the Kelly Strayhorn Theater in Pittsburgh, PA in Fall 2018.